 • 7.2.
 Interagency coordination, cooperation and exchange of information

-• 8.3.
+• 10.2.
+Case 2.
 Programmes and plans coordinated by EFCA

 The course contents will be covered by well qualified experts from FAO, MAPA-SGP and other international organizations.